Skip to content

 800 km·16,000 m·September

 Badlands is one of the hardest self-supported ultras in the world — 800km across Andalusia and the Tabernas Desert (Europe's only true desert) with 16,000m of climbing.
 Mixed gravel/road, 40°C+ daytime heat, freezing desert nights.
-The race that made Lachlan Morton famous on the Roadman Podcast.
+A bucket-list race for the ultra-endurance community and a recurring topic on the Roadman Podcast.

 LEADVILLE TRAIL 100